KamilMarszalek/dobble/README.md

 ### DobbleGame
 Class DobbleGame represents a whole game of dobble in pygame.
 It uses methods of class Game to run the game in pygame.
-It has methods display a message, draw cards, handle events.
+It has methods to display a message, draw cards, handle events.

 ## Instruction
-In order to play terminal version run main.py, but it is crucial to use Unix terminal.
+To play the terminal version, run main.py using a Unix terminal.
-In order to play pygame version run ui_pygame.py you have to setup virtual environment using file requirements.txt.
+In order to play the pygame version, run ui_pygame.py.
+You have to set up a virtual environment using the requirements.txt file.
-Tkinter module should be installed with python.
+The Tkinter module should be installed along with Python.

 ## Reflective part
-I started creating my project on 25<sup>th</sup> November.
+I began my project on November 25<sup>th</sup>.
 Firstly I decided to make my game in the terminal.
 The game was using only built-in packages:
 * termios
 * sys
 * select
 * random
-After creating the first-prototype,
+After creating the first prototype,
-I changed my mind and started working on a gui version in the pygame module.
+I changed my mind and started working on a GUI version in the <u>pygame</u> module.
 I considered using images on the cards, but it seemed time-consuming to make 57 graphics.
 So I used again the same dictionary with numbers in polish.
+After creating GUI version I spotted an issue with starting the game, it still had been using terminal to gain information required to start the game.
+Then I decided to make a GUI menu.
+I chose the Tkinter module, due to its simplicity.
+After completing it, I began refactoring my code.
+I managed to simplify it slightly.
+After that I asked for a code review.
+I got feedback that some parts of my code had not been respecting SOLID principles and others had been hard to read.
+The issues were related with Card and Player class.
+I think that I managed to fix Card class, but I do not have idea how to fix Player.